egemenmermer/business-extractor/README.md

 4. Click "Get Data" to start the search
 5. Monitor progress in the Tasks panel
 6. View and filter results in the Results table
-7. Export results as CSV or Excel
+7. Export results as CSV or XLSX

+### Country Expansion Feature
+When you enter a country name (like "Turkey") as a location, the search will automatically be expanded to search in all major cities of that country.
+This helps overcome the 60-result limit of the Google Places API for broad location searches.

 ## API Endpoints

 - `POST /api/search` - Start a new search with categories and locations
 - `GET /api/tasks` - Get the status of all tasks
 - `GET /api/results` - Get the current search results
-- `POST /api/export` - Export results as CSV or Excel
+- `POST /api/export` - Export results as CSV or XLSX

 ## Project Structure